IK&P Video of the Week: Seawave vs Sea Waves

 When you add any colour you want as long as it’s black, you do wonder if no PRVs is a good idea, because in the sun black things get hotter, faster.
 Black may be great for Cockleshell saboteurs, not so good for visibility at sea and it kills photos stone dead.

 It’s true the Innova-branded Swings in North America have long had black hulls and no one complained.
 But they only run 0.2 bar so need help in stiffening up in the hot sun.
 They also have fixed decks in red.
-Many Grabner IKs are now made with black exteriors too (right).
+Many Grabner IKs are now made with black exteriors too (below).

 One assumes the Rush’s grey, lowish-psi floor will handle increased pressures from passive solar heating, especially as it’s in the water most of the time.
 But the black side tubes will get taught which becomes a nuisance to manage (or worry about), even if tubes/cylinders handle high pressures better than flat slabs.